jlamothe/blindpass/README.md

 You will then be prompted twice for a password (whithout echoing to the screen).
 If the passwords match, the password will be passed to your command as though it had been entered from the command line.
+If the passwords do not match, you will be prompted again.
 No record of this password will be kept anywhere.